The Nancy Quinn Fund

 Grants range in size from $500 to $2,000 with no grant exceeding 10% of the theatre's expenses for its most recently completed fiscal year.
 If your organization's budget is less than $5,000, apply for the $500 minimum grant.
 If your most recently completed fiscal year was unusually small, you may take the average expenses of your last two completed fiscal years.

 Grantees can find information on crediting policies and language here.

-The application for the 2016 Nancy Quinn fund will open on Monday January 23 and applications will be due by Monday March 6, 2017 at 5:00pm.
+The application for the 2017 Nancy Quinn fund will open on Monday January 23 and applications will be due by Monday March 6, 2017 at 5:00pm.

 - Applicant must be a Full or Associate member of A.R.T./New York in good standing.

 - Applicant must have had annual expenses totaling under $100,000 for its most recently completed fiscal year.

 - Applicant must have participated in Organizational Planning and Process Part 1 and Part 2.
 The one-on-one individual session is not required.
 The theatre does not have to have participated in this year’s sessions if it participated in past years.